“I was born on a Monday, in the thickening snow, so it’s safe to say that hard work is habit that lives in my bones …”

-With his national name growing, Stenson was named Reverb Nation’s Breaking Artist in 2013 and has been invited to open for LeAnn Rimes, Chris Isaak, John Popper, Marc Cohn, Matisyahu, Fuel, Guster (and many others).
-He has placed original songs on multiple national Chevrolet commercials, as well as, a handful of others placed in Internationally televised shows.
+With his national name growing, Stenson was named Reverb Nation’s Breaking Artist in 2013 and has been invited to open for George Ezra, LeAnn Rimes, Chris Isaak, John Popper, Marc Cohn, Matisyahu and many others.
+He has placed original songs on multiple national Chevrolet commercials, as well as a handful of others placed in Internationally televised shows.

-While Portland has no doubt given Stenson his artistic edge, he spent two years as a singer and songwriter in Nashville, learning from the best, carving his place in the ranks and all the while touring the nation and building his loyal following that he aptly dubs “The Elegant Folk.”
+While Portland has no doubt given Stenson his artistic edge, he spent two years as a singer and songwriter in Nashville.
+Learning from the best and all the while touring the nation, he has built a loyal following that he aptly dubs “The Elegant Folk.”

 “Don’t whisper softly the things that you want loudly to be.”